Use Your Pennsylvania Tax Dollars to Build Brighter Future

 1. Confirm eligibility

-• You must also be affiliated with a PA business (as an employee, partner, shareholder, or owner).
+You must also be affiliated with a Pennsylvania business (as an employee, partner, shareholder, or owner) and meet EITC participation requirements.

-• Through a quick enrollment process, we will walk you through how to join our SPE.
+Through a quick enrollment process, United Way will walk you through how to join its established Special Purpose Entity (SPE).

 3. Make your commitment

-• Send your contribution to the SPE (check or bank transfer).
+- Send your contribution to the SPE by check or bank transfer

 4. Receive your tax benefits

-• Up to 90% of your gift is returned to you as a PA state tax credit.
+- Up to 90% of your contribution is returned to you as a Pennsylvania state tax credit

-• The remaining 10% is eligible as a federal charitable deduction.
+- The remaining portion may be claimed as a federal charitable deduction

 5. See your impact